 -

-MATLAB (Image Processing Toolbox):
+MATLAB (Image Processing Toolbox)

-Intel RealSense SDK:
+Intel RealSense SDK

-Provides software and hardware tools for depth camera development. -
+Provides tools for depth camera integration. -

-ROS (Robot Operating System):
+ROS (Robot Operating System)

-Unity and Unreal Engine:
+Unity and Unreal Engine

-Used for AR/VR development with depth sensing integration. -
+Used for AR/VR development. -

-Google ARCore and Apple ARKit:
+Google ARCore and Apple ARKit

 | Tool/Platform | Purpose |